 This name will be used to identify your server in your cloud account.
 You can later edit the name by going to the Server page and clicking on the Edit icon.

-You can change your Server name from the right side of the Server View.
+You can change your Web Server name from the right side of the Web Server View.
 Click on the Edit Icon and type your new Server name.